-- 1. Help your child to understand that he/she is responsible for his or her own actions and behavior. - 2.
-Teach advocacy.
-Allow your child the opportunity to stay after school for a few minutes to ask for help from the teacher or make sure he/she has all of his/her assignments before going home. - 3.
-Establish a quiet place where your child can read and do homework. - 4.
-Set limits on playtime; television watching & gaming. - 5.
-Spend a few minutes with your child every night to check on his/her homework and organize his/her AVID binder. - 6.
-Read with your child daily. - 7.
-Expect your child to grow towards independence and offer challenging opportunities.
-He/she needs limits within which to function and direction as to how to respond. - 8.
-Get both (or all) sides of the story before drawing conclusions.
-In case of a misunderstanding, contact the school.
+- Help your child to understand that he/she is responsible for his or her own actions and behavior. - Teach advocacy.
+Allow your child the opportunity to stay after school for a few minutes to ask for help from the teacher or make sure he/she has all of his/her assignments before going home. - Establish a quiet place where your child can read and do homework. - Set limits on playtime; television watching & gaming. - Spend a few minutes with your child every night to check on his/her homework and organize his/her AVID binder. - Read with your child daily. - Expect your child to grow towards independence and offer challenging opportunities.
+He/she needs limits within which to function and direction as to how to respond.

-- 9. Remember that teachers have many children to care for and need all the data you have about your child if they are to be effective in providing the right kind of program.
-Such things as health problems (or other circumstances which may affect your child's education) should be shared with the school. - 10.
-Remind yourself that teachers teach because they care about children, that their objectives and yours are usually the same, and agreement on how to achieve the objectives requires good two-way communication. - 11.
-Spend a few minutes with your child every night to check on his/her homework and organize his/her AVID binder.
+- Get all sides of the story before drawing conclusions.
+In case of a misunderstanding, contact the school. - Remember that teachers have many children to care for and need all the data you have about your child if they are to be effective in providing the right kind of program.
+Such things as health problems (or other circumstances which may affect your child's education) should be shared with the school. - Remind yourself that teachers teach because they care about children, that their objectives and yours are usually the same, and agreement on how to achieve the objectives requires good two-way communication.